Hesprs/Hesprs.github.io/Contents/about/en.md

 3. Add German translation to "The Liberated Lovership";
 4. Refactor the download link generating logic and interactive element adder (eventListener adder) logic;
 5. Redesign the 404 page;
-6. Fix the bug that the upper-left search bar overflows its container;
+6. Fix the bug of the upper-left search bar overflow;
 7. Slightly adjust the opacity of the blur effect;
 8. Adopt dynamic left padding of the ordered list and the dynamic scale of article cards to make them more readable for small-screen users;
 9. Adjust the colour of checked radio category buttons in the navigation panel to make them more obvious.

 ### V 2.3.2   17 Apr.
 2025
 1. Fix the bug of website breakdown where a 404 page is absent;
-2. Fix the bug that the prompt in the search bar is still black when in dark mode;
+2. Fix the bug that causes the keywords in the search bar to still be black when in dark mode;
 3. Now the website can decide light and dark mode automatically with reference to Cookies and user default theme.

 ### V 2.3.1   15 Apr.
 2025
 1. Fix the bug of website breakdown when the user type in languages except "en", "zh-Hans", and "de" to URL bar and visit;
 2. Remove the nettlesome language section in the article URLs, now the website decides languages automatically with reference to Cookies and user default language;
 3. Align the style of "Desk Scoring" with the website's theme;
-4. Fix the bug that the iframe pages are unable to shift dark mode depending on the parent website's settings;
+4. Fix the bug that causes the iframe pages to be unable to shift dark mode depending on the parent website's settings;
 5. Fix the bug of the sudden colour change of demostrating box text (like those in "Dictionary of Radicals") when shifting light and dark mode.

 ### V 2.3.0   12 Apr.
 2025